Some Advice On Choices Of Eartips For Que

 Pentaconn Coreir Brass:

-Sound: Noticeably enhances the lushness and extension of mid-high frequencies.
-Adds more texture/grain to vocals, details and breaths become more apparent.
+Sound: Significantly enhances the lushness and extension of mid-high frequencies.
+Adds texture/grain to vocals, making breath and detail more apparent.
 Technical performance also improves somewhat.
-A very impressive upgrade option.
+A stunning upgrade option.

 Softears UT Titanium:

-Sound: Slightly reduces bass definition, slightly expands soundstage.
-Balancely improves mid-high frequency transparency and technical performance.
+Sound: Slightly reduces bass cohesion, expands soundstage a bit.
+Provides a balanced enhancement in mid-high transparency and technical performance.

-Fit: Includes a titanium metal nozzle section, which can press uncomfortably on the ear.
-Fit cannot get a high score.
+Fit: Includes a section of titanium metal nozzle, which can cause discomfort.
+Cannot score highly on fit.
 (And it’s so expensive!)

 Spinfit CP100: